Board Bylaws, Policies & Procedures

 Conflict of Interest

-If a member of the immediate family (father, mother, husband, wife, son, daughter, sister, brother, father-in-law, mother-in-law, son-in-law, daughter-in-law, sister-in-law, brother-in-law, or step-family members) of a newly elected Board member is already an employee of the District, such Board member shall abstain from voting on any matter affecting the employment status of the employee.
+If a relative (father, mother, son, daughter, sister, brother, or spouse; father-in-law, mother-in-law, son-in-law, daughter-in-law, sister-in-law, brother-in-law,; step-father, step-mother, step-son, step-daughter; step- or half brother; step- or half- sister; or, any other persons who reside at the same location as a Board Member) of a newly elected Board member is already an employee of the District, such Board member shall abstain from voting on any matter affecting the employment status of the employee.

 Discipline and Removal